 Continuing straight onward, the tractor track slowly peters out into a single trail.

 You can clearly see the way ahead in this photo, with the diagonal cut ascending across the ridge.
 The Cruz de San Salvador, is barely discernible among the rocky crags in the photo below, but clearly visible to the naked eye by this point.

 Here is our first photo where the cross is clearly visible.

 At 2.6 kilometers come to the Alto de los Romeros and the Cruz de San Salvador at last.
 The elevation is 1456 meters (4777 feet).
 It took us almost one full hour to reach here, with the climbing, the frequent stops for all my photos and hanging out by the cross for a while!
 The views are glorious all around!

 The early morning sun had finally broken through and lit us up, just for the cross photos!

-Continue climbing after the cross, at a steep pitch, across this meadow to the next landmark, the Canto la Tusa, or the name of the top.
+Continue climbing after the cross, at a steep pitch, across this meadow to the next landmark, the Canto la Tusa, the name of the top.

 From the other side, the Camino descends very steeply!

 Begin your descent of the top, with the massives of the Montes de Peñalaza on your right and the town of Busdongo de Arbás in the valley floor below.

 In this photo, a bit farther down from the top, you can see the Sierra del Cuchillo mountains in the distance, with the Camino visible to the second top, the Vista Arbás, our next landmark.